-- 1. Continue to support the Lafayette County Housing Authority. - 2.
-The fair housing rights of all citizens are protected by Federal regulations. - 3.
-Encourage the location of multi-family apartment buildings, senior housing, and special needs housing near or in cities and villages, where there is easier access to public services and facilities. - 4.
-Encourage future residential development in areas that can be served with public utilities and community facilities. - 5.
-Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - 6.
-Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable. - 7.
-Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in this Comprehensive Plan. - 8.
-Encourage the preservation and rehabilitation of existing housing stock in the community. - 9.
-Support residents who want to use loan or grant programs assisting with purchasing or repairing homes.
+- 1. Encourage the location of future residential development, including multi-family apartment buildings, senior housing, and special needs housing, near or in cities and villages, where there is easier access to public services and facilities. - 2.
+Discourage development in areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - 3.
+Discourage residential development from areas where soils, slope, or other topographical limitations prove to be unsuitable. - 4.
+Review new housing proposals and support those that meet the community's housing needs and that are consistent with the policies outlined in the comprehensive plan. - 5.
+Encourage clustering rural residential homes away from agricultural operations. - 6.
+Encourage the preservation and rehabilitation of existing housing stock in the community.